manychois/simdom/README.md

 ## Major differences from DOM standard

+- You do not need to use `Document::importNode()` to import nodes from other documents.<br/>
+  Simdom has no concept of [node document](https://dom.spec.whatwg.org/#concept-node-document).
-- XML document will still be parsed as HTML5.
+- XML document will still be parsed as if it is HTML5.
-- Handling of deprecated tags `frame`, `frameset`, and `plaintext` is not implemented.
+- Handling of deprecated tags `frame`, `frameset`, and `plaintext` is not implemented.<br/>
   When encountered, they are treated as ordinary tags like `div`.
-- `Attr` does not inherit from `Node`, so will never participate in the DOM tree.
+- `Attr` does not inherit from `Node`, so will never participate in the DOM tree hierarchy.
-- Parsing `<template>` will not create a `DocumentFragment` inside the `template` element.
+- Parsing `<template>` will not create a `DocumentFragment` inside the `template` element.<br/>
   Its content will be treated as raw text.
-- The DOM standard has a complicated logic of handling misaligned end tags.
+- The DOM standard has a complicated logic of handling misaligned end tags.<br/>
-  Here we try to find any matching start tag up to 3 levels, and discard the end tag if not found.
+  In Simdom we try to find any matching start tag up to 3 levels, and discard the end tag if not found.
 - Fixing of incorrect tag hierarchy e.g. `<li><ul></ul></li>` is not implemented.

 ## Usage